MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 In this section, you will learn:

 - How to create a menu using the `ScrollingMenu` element
-- Collect their output
+- Collect & manage their output
-- Manage the output
 - Navigate in an application

 > [!TIP]